Shk-Haseeb/Keeper-Note-App/README.md

 ---

-### Why I Built This
-Note-taking is a common productivity need, but many tools are bloated or overly complex.
-I built Keeper as a lightweight solution to practice building a full-stack app with seamless frontend-backend integration, and to refine my skills in **React, RESTful APIs, and cloud deployment**.

----

 ### Features
-- 📝 Create, edit, and delete notes
+- Create, edit, and delete notes
-- ⚡ Real-time UI updates with React Hooks
+- Real-time UI updates with React Hooks
-- ☁️ Cloud data persistence with MongoDB Atlas
+- Cloud data persistence with MongoDB Atlas
-- 📱 Fully responsive on desktop and mobile
+- Fully responsive on desktop and mobile
-- 🌐 Deployed as a single-page app on Render
+- Deployed as a single-page app on Render

 ---